hedgehogs-mind/spring-couch/ideas.md

 - delete method
 - crud doc
-- modify system
-  - Couch2rHandlerMapping shall return low level methods > this allows `/` to be used as base path

 - must the base path start with a slash?
 - could the base path be "/" ?

-- tests for post method
 - entity method > cache id field and getter and setter

 - mapping test for both